BLUF (fetishism): Membership and dresscode

-Membership is open to men of all races and nationalities above the age of consent in members' home countries.
-In order to join the club, the applicants are required to respect a strict dress code and a set of guidelines explained on the club's official website: BLUF Dresscode.
-Any breach of the requirements listed will result in a rejection of the photo and therefore of the application.
-Once the application is accepted, the member is assigned a random number that identifies him among the other members.
+Membership is free and open to those who identify as men (including trans men).
+Although most members are gay white men from North-American or European countries, all races, nationalities and sexual orientations are welcomed.
+Members must be above the age of consent in their home countries.
+In order to join the club, the applicants are required to respect a strict dress code and a set of guidelines explained on the club's official website.